oxinabox/DataDepsGenerators.jl/paper/paper.md

 When it comes to accessing data repositories, there exists several R packages which only support a single provider of data.
 These vary in their support for different functionality.
-They often support things beyond the scope of DataDepsGenerators.jl, to search, or upload data to the supported repository.
+They often support features beyond the scope of DataDepsGenerators.jl, to search, or upload data to the supported repository.
 Examples include:

  - [`rdryad` for DataDryad](https://github.com/ropensci/rdryad)